LeFelOrg/drpe-web/README.md

 On the main screen of the application it will be possible to search and consult all the articles already published on the site.

 ### This application is under construction.

-So far it has been done:
-- Front-end: Log in and Sign up pages.
-- Back-end: -